 \section{The de Sitter-Minkowski correspondence via $S^3$-cylinder}

-The de Sitter space $\diff S_4$ in four dimensions has a natural embedding as a single-sheeted hyperboloid in five-dimensional Minkowski space $\R^{1,4}$ with coordinates $(q_0, q_{_A}); A=1,2,3,4$ and global length scale $\ell$ and is given by
+The de Sitter space in four dimensions $\diff S_4$ has a natural embedding as a single-sheeted hyperboloid in five-dimensional Minkowski space $\R^{1,4}$ with coordinates $(q_0, q_{_A}); A=1,2,3,4$ and global length scale $\ell$ and is given by

-One can use the flat metric on $\R^{1,4}$
+One can use the flat metric on $\R^{1,4}$:

 to construct the corresponding metric on $\diff S_4$ using the coordinate constraint \eqref{dS4}.
-The metric so obtained is conformally equivalent to the one on a finite Lorentzian cylinder $\mathcal{I}\times S^3$ with $\mathcal{I} = \left(0, \pi \right)$ over the $3$-sphere $S^3$.
+The metric thus obtained is conformally equivalent to the metric on a finite Lorentzian cylinder over the $3$-sphere $S^3$: $\mathcal{I}\times S^3$ with $\mathcal{I} = \left(0, \pi \right)$.
 To see this, we employ the following coordinates